General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-- The purpose of the collection is to support the instructional curriculum for the undergraduate major offered by the Department of French and Italian at UCSB.
+The purpose of the collection is to support the instructional curriculum for the undergraduate program offered by the Department of French and Italian at UCSB.
 The collection also supports independent study and interdisciplinary research activities of faculty and students.

-- Monographs: Primarily monographs of university level or interest; i.e., scholarly and creative works on literature, novels, theatre, poetry, essays, anthologies.
+Monographs: Primarily monographs of university level or interest, namely, scholarly and creative works on literature, novels, theater, poetry, essays, and anthologies.
 Revised, augmented or corrected editions are collected as well as editions of standard literary works with new critical commentaries or new editors.
 Selected works of secondary authors.
-Monographic series orders placed on a very selective basis.
-Emphasis is on print materials rather than electronic formats.
 North American university press titles are received on approval.

-Government publications: Selection of this type of material is mainly within the purview of Government Information Center.
-In consultation with the appropriate Specialist, an occasional recommendation may be made.
+Government publications: Selection of this type of material is mainly within the purview of the Government Information Center.
+In consultation with the appropriate specialist, an occasional recommendation may be made.

 Technical reports: Not applicable.

-Reference materials & Indexes: In consultation with the Reference Collection specialist, bibliographies, dictionaries, encyclopedias, and other reference material may be purchased on a selective basis.
+Reference materials & Indexes: Bibliographies, dictionaries, encyclopedias and other reference materials may be purchased on a selective basis.

 Festschriften: Occasional purchase on a selective basis.

-Exclusions: Popular works, offprints, maps, juvenile literature, junior college level material, avant-garde material.
+Exclusions: Popular works, offprints, maps, juvenile literature, junior college level material, and avant-garde material.

-- UC Consortia: Consortia and cooperative agreements are used to augment the collection.
-Extremely limited dependence upon shared acquisitions.
+UC Consortia: Consortia and cooperative agreements are used to augment the collection.

-Sources outside UCSB: Interlibrary loan is used for obtaining materials from other campuses.
-Students, faculty and staff of UCSB have access to Interlibrary Loan services.
+Sources outside UCSB: Interlibrary loan is used extensively.
+Students, faculty and staff have access to Interlibrary Loan services.